Preview Our 16 Latest Bond Picks

 Bond Trading Volume Impact

 In Figure 4, we show a bond we recommended December 17, 2020, which drove 700% and 825% increases in the number of customer buy trades and dollar volume, respectively.
 In the graphic, the green bar represents the number of customer buy trades executed on the pick date.
 For the three days leading up to the pick date, the average number of daily customer buy trades was 4.7.
 For the month leading up to the December 17, 2020 pick date, daily customer buy trades ranged from zero to eight.
-As there were 81 customer buy trades on the pick date, we estimate BondSavvy subscribers accounted for 94% of that day's total customer buy trades, assuming 4.7 trades came from buyers who have yet to subscribe to BondSavvy.
+As there were 81 customer buy trades on the pick date, we estimate Bondsavvy subscribers accounted for 94% of that day's total customer buy trades, assuming 4.7 trades came from buyers who have yet to subscribe to BondSavvy.
 With 81 customer buy trades on the December 17, 2020 pick date, we believe our subscribers' trading activity made this bond among the most actively traded corporate bonds on this date.

 Keep in mind that this bond issuer is one of the best-known companies in the world and the bond's issuance size was well over $1 billion.
-Given the prominence of the company and size of the issuance, we would have expected higher levels of bond trading volume prior to BondSavvy's recommendation date.
+Given the prominence of the company and size of the issuance, we would have expected higher levels of bond trading volume prior to Bondsavvy's recommendation date.

 While we are accustomed to seeing large increases in the number of trades following our bond recommendations, we did not expect to see an 8x increase in the dollar volume traded.
-BondSavvy's subscribers are either individual investors or financial advisors acting on behalf of individual investors.
-The average trade size for a retail investor is approximately 20 bonds, or $20,000 in face value; however, given the low minimum quantities of most corporate bond bid-offer quotes, a significant portion of retail investor trades can be between two to ten bonds.
+Bondsavvy's subscribers are either individual investors or financial advisors acting on behalf of individual investors.
+The average trade size for a retail investor is approximately 20 bonds, or $20,000 in bond par value; however, given the low minimum quantities of most corporate bond bid-offer quotes, a significant portion of retail investor trades can be between two to ten bonds.

-The increase in dollar volume traded from $2.3 million for the three trading days leading up to the pick date to $21.6 million during the next three days, including the pick date, shows 'liquidity begetting liquidity,' as larger-sized trades began executing shortly after the initial BondSavvy-driven trade-count increase.
+The increase in dollar volume traded from $2.3 million for the three trading days leading up to the pick date to $21.6 million during the next three days, including the pick date, shows 'liquidity begetting liquidity,' as larger-sized trades began executing shortly after the initial Bondsavvy-driven trade-count increase.

 Figure 4: Corporate Bond Trading Volumes from Case Study 1 Bond